History of Dedham, Massachusetts, 1700–1799: Walpole

-Clapboardtrees
+Clapboard Trees Parish

-On March 6, 1722, the residents of the Clapboardtrees section of town asked Town Meeting to be set off as a parish or their own town.
+On March 6, 1722, the residents of the Clapboard Trees section of town asked Town Meeting to be set off as a parish or their own town.
 After the election of 1726, when those from the central village recaptured the entire board of selectmen, they went directly to the General Court asking to be set off as a new town.
 The Court referred it to their net session, at which time they dismissed it.

 After the brawl of 1728, and the large number of petitions sent to it, the General Court sent a committee to Dedham to investigate.
-They refused to consider independence, but set aside Clapboardtrees and South Dedham as a separate precinct.
-Those in the new precinct could not agree on where to build a new meetinghouse, however, and so in 1734 Clapboardtrees asked to be returned to the First Precinct.
+They refused to consider independence, but set aside Clapboard Trees, so named because of the great profit made from harvesting and milling pine trees, and South Dedham as a separate precinct.
+Those in the new precinct could not agree on where to build a new meetinghouse, however, and so in 1734 Clapboard Trees asked to be returned to the First Precinct.
 South Dedham was told to remain apart and to build their meetinghouse where they were instructed to in the first place.

 In 1737, it became the Third Precinct.